 The rest of the dash is topped by soft-touch plastics or leather and inlayed with metal or carbon fibre trim.
 Some rivals (we’re looking at you, Audi Q5) feel even classier.
 The main touchscreen is also controlled by a dial behind the gear lever and there are separate controls for the climate control ahead of it.

-All Stelvio have cruise control, auto lights and wipers, a powered tailgate, automatic emergency braking with pedestrian detection, and front and rear parking sensors.
-The latter are useful because the rear pillars are fairly thick.
+All Stelvios have cruise control, auto lights and wipers, a powered tailgate, automatic emergency braking with pedestrian detection, and front and rear parking sensors.
+The latter is useful because the rear pillars are fairly thick.

 Move up to Super trim and you get part-leather trim on the seats, as well as Sport/Luxury packs.
 Business trim adds sat-nav and bi-xenon headlights.
 Speciale heats the front seats and folds the door mirrors electrically.
 The facelift in 2020 boosted the infotainment screen to 8.8 inches (with sat-nav, Apple CarPlay and Android Auto on every trim) and improved the quality of the materials used throughout the interior.